AmeliaES/excelerate/README.md

 The excelerate package accelerates the creation of supplementary tables for research papers.

-- **Data Frame Conversion**: Easily insert supplementary results as ordered, numbered sheets in Excelspreadsheets.
+- **Data Frame Conversion**: Easily insert supplementary results as ordered, numbered sheets in Excel spreadsheets.
 - **Metadata Integration**: Include comprehensive metadata with legends and column descriptions in a README sheet.
 - **Numbered Supplementary Files**: Automatically organises and numbers sheets and supplementary files for easy reference.
 - **Efficient Workflow**: Accelerates the preparation of standardised, publication-ready tables.